Wolsztyn: Sights

 The town has a Baroque parish church of the Immaculate Conception dating from the 18th century, a historical palace of the Gajewski and Mycielski noble families, which now houses a hotel, with an adjacent park, as well as several museums.

 Locomotive depot

 The railway line from Wolsztyn to Zbąszyń opened in 1886.
-The locomotive roundhouse in Wolsztyn is the last place in Europe to supply standard gauge steam locomotives for regular, timetabled train services on the national railway network.
-As of Summer 2020 these services run to Leszno and Poznań.
+The locomotive roundhouse in Wolsztyn is the only place in Europe to supply standard gauge steam locomotives for regular, timetabled train services on the national railway network.
+As of Autumn 2023 these services run to Leszno and Poznań, using timetabled steam engines.
 The site also includes a railway museum featuring restored locomotives.